California genocide: Violence statistics

 In 1943, a study by demographer Sherburne Cook, estimated that there were 4,556 killings of California Indians between 1847 and 1865.
 Contemporary historian Benjamin Madley has documented the numbers of Californian Indians killed between 1846 and 1873; he estimates that during this period at least 9,492 to 16,092 Californian Indians were killed by non-Indians, including between 1,680 and 3,741 killed by the U.S. Army.
 Most of the deaths took place in what he defined as more than 370 massacres (defined as the "intentional killing of five or more disarmed combatants or largely unarmed noncombatants, including women, children, and prisoners, whether in the context of a battle or otherwise").
 Madley also estimates that fewer than 1,400 non-Indians were killed by Indians during this period.
 The Native American activist and former Sonoma State University Professor Ed Castillo was asked by The State of California's Native American Heritage Commission to write the state's official history of the genocide; he wrote that "well-armed death squads combined with the widespread random killing of Indians by individual miners resulted in the death of 100,000 Indians in [1848 and 1849]."
 Another contemporary historian, Gary Clayton Anderson, estimated that no more than 2,000 Native Americans were killed in California.
+Jeffrey Ostler has critiqued Anderson's estimate, calling it "unsubstantiated" and "at least five times too low".

+In the early 1850s, the California legislature authorized payment for multiple expeditions against the Native Americans of California.
+Some scholars believe that state legislators and officials “created a legal environment in which California Indians had almost no rights, thus granting those who attacked them virtual impunity which is defined as freedom from punishment.”
+In addition, state legislators raised up to $1.51 million to pay for state militia expeditions against California Native Americans.

+Archaeological evidence of violence and refugeeism in California

+Research made in 2015 on native burial mounds in the San Francisco Bay area found that natives would move to different places in order to avoid genocide.
+The movement can be traced by the dating of the burial mounds since multiple native tribes found these burial mound spaces as places of religious and cultural freedom.

+The Amah Mutsun are a group of Indigenous peoples who were reported to be unable to pass on their traditions during this time, their practices remained untold for a number of years.
+People of this group, descendants, and archaeologists participate in conducting collaborative, ethnographic research to bring light to previous practices like burial practices and vegetation patterns.